 Unlike most other home tests that only test for food sensitivities, Imaware offers testing for true food allergies, not just intolerances.
-Imaware provides an at-home kit for providing a blood sample with a simple finger prick and results are available within seven days after the lab receives the sample.
+Imaware provides an at-home kit for providing a blood sample with a simple finger prick, and results are available within seven days after the lab receives the sample.
 It was the first company to have its data and methods peer-reviewed by the scientific and medical community as part of a process to validate its claims.

 Kits are available for the basic IgE Allergy Test, which screens for 28 food allergens and 40 respiratory allergens, as well as a Celiac Disease Screening Test, Thyroid Screening Test, and Vitamin D Deficiency Test.
 All tests use reliable, clinically approved biomarkers for diagnosis and are physician-reviewed.
-Once results are in, you will receive access to a secure patient portal with the complete results and actionable reports for the next steps to properly manage your condition, if results showed any areas of concern.
+Once the results are in, you will receive access to a secure patient portal with the complete results and actionable reports for the following steps to properly manage your condition if the results showed any areas of concern.
 Pricing varies depending on the kit: The IgE Allergy Test is $299, whereas the Celiac Disease Screening costs $99.

 Why We Chose It: Cerascreen provides home health test kits for detecting both allergies and sensitivities via a blood sample.